 What are the symptoms of a mini anxiety attack?

-Abrupt, strong feelings of fear or fright, lightheadedness, perspiration, trembling, dyspnea, chest pain, or discomfort may all be symptoms of a small anxiety episode.
-Also, it may result in a fast heartbeat.
+Abrupt, strong feelings of fear or fright, lightheadedness, perspiration, trembling, dyspnoea, chest pain, or discomfort may all be symptoms of a small anxiety episode.
+Furthermore, it may result in a fast heartbeat.
 Although these sensations might be distressing, they usually go away soon.

 When should you go to the ER?